sthi-1005/kickstarter-analysis/README.md

 Campaign goals are all assumed to be in whole numbers.

 ### Challenges and Difficulties Encountered
-**Disclaimer:** The Kickstarter dataset used was not obtained directly from Kickstarter and the completeness of this dataset is not known.
-The total dataset encompasses 4114 campaigns, from 21 countries, laucnhed between May 17th, 2009 and March 15, 2017.

 **Opporunities for Improvement:** The dataset was sufficiently small to not require the conversion of range to table and also to not require the use of dynamic formulas.